Jach/lgame/README.md

   (ref event :key :keysym :scancode))
 ```

-`plus-c:c-ref` lets you at nested struct fields.
+`plus-c:c-ref` lets you poke at nested struct fields.
 So you could write
 `key-scancode` as `(plus-c:c-ref event sdl2-ffi:sdl-event :key :keysym :scancode)`
 which is basically equivalent to C's `event.key.keysym.scancode`.